Multi-step Jailbreaking Privacy Attacks on ChatGPT: Experiments

 \subsubsection{Evaluation on Direct prompt}

-In this section, we evaluate personal information recovery performance via direct prompts.
-We select the first 20 frequent and infrequent pairs of the Enron Email Dataset, respectively, and all 50 collected institutional pairs for evaluation.
+In this section, we evaluate personal information recovery performance via direct prompts. \lhr{For email addresses,} we select the first 20 frequent and infrequent pairs of the Enron Email Dataset, respectively, and all 50 collected institutional pairs for evaluation. \lhr{For phone numbers, we only evaluate on the 50 collected institutional pairs.}

-Table~\ref{tab:newbing-dp} lists the recovery performance for all 3 data types.
-Compared with ChatGPT's 4\% accuracy for institutional data extraction in Table~\ref{tab:chatgpt-univeristy}, the New Bing can recover 94\% emails correctly.
+Table~\ref{tab:newbing-dp} lists the recovery performance for all 4 data types.
+Compared with ChatGPT's 4\% accuracy for institutional data extraction in Tables~\ref{tab:chatgpt-univeristy} and \ref{tab:chatgpt-phone}, the New Bing can recover 94\% email addresses and 48\% phone numbers correctly.
 After comparing responded pages from the New Bing with search results from Microsoft Bing, we suspect that the New Bing's dominating personal information recovery performance largely comes from the integrated search engine.
 We observe a high similarity of suggested websites between Bing and the New Bing.
-For institutional email pairs, the New Bing can locate the target faculty's personal web page and respond with the correct email.
-Moreover, some correctly recovered emails are even personal emails of non-institutional email domains.
-For Enron pairs, the New Bing only finds the pages that store the Enron Email files and most (name, email) pairs are not accessible directly via source HTML files.
-These results imply that the New Bing can accurately recover personal information if its integrated search engine can find corresponding web pages.
+For institutional email pairs, the New Bing can locate the target faculty's personal web page and respond with the correct email address.
+Moreover, some correctly recovered addresses are even personal emails of non-institutional email domains.
+For Enron pairs, the New Bing only finds the pages that store the Enron Email files and most (name, email address) pairs are not accessible directly via source HTML files.
+These results imply that the New Bing may accurately recover personal information if its integrated search engine can find corresponding web pages.